Cheese Care & FAQs

 How much cheese should I buy?

 As a general rule of thumb, we would recommend roughly between 100 and 150 grams per person for after dinner, and a bit more if cheese is the focus of the meal.

 If you are buying cheese to serve over a couple of days or as part of a buffet, it is advisable to buy a few larger pieces.
 This will both look better and keep better than many small bits.

-To help visualise weights, a good tip is to consider that a regular supermarket pat of butter weighs between 200 and 250 grams.
+To help visualise weights, a good tip is to consider that a regular supermarket block of butter weighs 250 grams.